-Names and some of the details of conciliated cases have been changed to protect privacy.
+To protect the privacy of the persons involved, the names and some of the details of the cases in this book have been changed.

-While every effort has been made to ensure accuracy in this publication, all information is for reference only and not a substitute for legal advice.
+While every effort has been made to ensure accuracy in this publication, the information it contains is for reference only and should not be taken as a substitute for legal advice.